p0ggs/conexus-brand/README.md

    - Texture files (gradient and abstract)
    - Asset packages (logo-pack.zip, etc.)

-3. **Content is Pre-configured**: The application has been customized with:
+3. **Content is Pre-configured**: The application has been customised with:
    - Conexus brand colors (#3b306a, #151833, #dbebfa)
    - Typography system (Lato, Crimson Pro, Julius Sans One)
    - Logo specifications and spacing requirements